 "We train ski patrols for our skiing centres for the safe use of the slopes and lifts."
 Sari Tollet also recommends that you take skiing lessons.
 "Your instructor will tell you the rules and also the latest tips.

 "We can work together to reduce accidents, but there is no way we can prevent them all.
 In case of accidents on the slope, we have cooperated with Pohjola to offer an insurance policy that covers damage both in Finland and abroad for up to EUR 8,500.
 The insurance is part of the Ski.fi card.

 The continuous Eurooppalainen travel insurance provides cover for skiing and other leisure time accidents and illness during travel and also for your luggage.
 And what's more, the policy also covers family members under 15 travelling with the insured.

 The insurance is valid on marked slopes, not if you go off-piste.

-Sivuston käyttöehdot ja turvallisuus Copyright © Pohjola 2016
+Sivuston käyttöehdot ja turvallisuus Copyright © OP 2016